 Though the eating plan is a major aspect of the setpoint diet, it is not the only important feature.
 Rather, the setpoint diet strives to improve the quality of all aspects of your life, particularly the ones that have the biggest impact on setpoint weight, such as diet, stress, and sleep deprivation.

-The Problem with Losing Weight After 50, and the Setpoint Diet Solution
+The Problem with Losing Weight After 5 decades

 It is absolutely true that many changes happen to the body after 50, and many of these changes do impact weight.
 Here are 4 common changes that happen to your body after 50, and some easy setpoint diet solutions.